mark579/btc_ticker/README.md

 ### Console

 Displays display methods calls in the console.
+This is useful for headless environments which don't have a way to display the information other than the console.

 ```bash
 MODE=CONSOLE python3 main.py